 - i.
-Group Planning & Control O.U., if of a financial nature; - ii.
-Projects O.U., if of a project nature.
+Group Planning and Control BU, if of a financial nature; - ii.
+Strategy and Projects BU, if of a design nature.

 However, the certification process may involve additional business functions with responsibility for verifying quantitative objectives pertaining to the function in question.
 In any case, the owner of the certification is normally different from the entity being evaluated in order to ensure an objective assessment.
-Outside of the quantitative economic and planning objectives, other types of objectives can be assigned which are then verified and certified by the functional manager of the individual collaborator and approved by the Chief Executive Officer.
-Individual quality objectives are linked to organizational conduct and are assessed directly by the manager of the relevant organizational structure concerned, on a granular evaluation scale.
-In order to make the evaluation of the qualitative objectives as objective as possible, annual quantitative drivers are identified and related to the performance of the O.U. or Function or Department to which it belongs, whose overall results support the evaluation of the organizational conduct of the individual in achieving the driver identified.
+Outside of the quantitative economic and planning objectives, other types of objectives can be assigned which are then verified and certified by the BU functional manager of the individual collaborators and approved by the Chief Executive Officer.
+Individual quality objectives are linked to organisational conduct and are assessed directly by the head of the individual function concerned on a granular evaluation scale.
+In order to make the evaluation of the qualitative objectives as objective as possible, annual quantitative drivers are identified relating to the performance of the BU or Function or Department to which they belong, whose overall results support the evaluation of the organisational conduct of the individual in achieving the identified driver.
 These drivers make it possible to argue more precisely the evaluation of the individual's performance in relation to concrete objectives that are considered important from year to year for the department to which they belong.